 Propagation of Bougainvillea Cuttings

-Cut a length of softwood that is 4 to 5 inches long and has 4 to 6 nodes on it.
+Cut a length of softwood that is 4 to 5 inches (10-13 cm.) long and has four to six nodes on it.
 Nodes are the spots on the branch that either have sprouted smaller branches or contain buds that will sprout soon.
 If you want, you can dip the end of the cutting in root hormone.

-Remove any leaves from the cutting and insert it upright in a mix of one part perlite and one part peat.
-Sink it one or two inches into the growing medium.
+Remove any leaves from the cutting and insert them upright in a mix of one part perlite and one part peat.
+Sink it one or two inches (2.5-5 cm.) into the growing medium.
 Keep the pot very warm.
 Water and spray your cutting every now and again, but don’t let it get overly wet.

 Propagating Bougainvillea Seeds

-Propagating bougainvillea seeds is less common, but still a decent way to go about the propagation of bougainvillea.
+Propagating bougainvillea seeds is less common but is still a decent way to go about the propagation of bougainvillea.
 In the autumn, your bougainvillea might form seed pods inside the tiny white flower in its center.

 Harvest and dry these pods – there should be very small seeds inside.
 You can plant your seeds at any time of year, as long as they’re kept warm.
 Be patient, as germination may take a month or longer.